Iris sibirica aka Siberian Iris

 Siberian Iris, German Iris, Turkish Iris

-How to care for Siberian Iris
+How difficult is it to take care of Siberian Iris

 Siberian Iris is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.